rnowling/rnowling.github.io/_posts/2024-12-30-astra-first-impressions.md

 I've recorded some notes on setting up the workstation here.

 ## Hardware
-I ordered by Astra with the Ampere Altra Max M128-30 128-core, 3.0 Ghz CPU, 512 GB RAM, a 4 GB NVMe M.2 SSD, and the 4 GB Nvidia A400 GPU.
+I ordered the Astra with the Ampere Altra Max M128-30 128-core @ 3.0 Ghz CPU, 512 GB RAM, a 4 GB NVMe M.2 SSD, and the 4 GB Nvidia A400 GPU.
 According to the support team, the Astra model I recieved uses the [ASRock ALTRAD8UD2-1L2Q motherboard](https://www.asrockrack.com/general/productdetail.asp?Model=ALTRAD8UD2-1L2Q#Specifications).
 This is a change from the model mentioned in the [Phoronix review](https://www.phoronix.com/review/system76-thelio-astra).